 The social media giant has now moved into the online retail market with the launch of Facebook Shops – an ecommerce platform within the social media network.
 Users can shop for products directly through the Facebook online marketplace.
 In this post, we’ll guide you through the process of making your own Facebook Shops page and everything you need to know about listing products.
 Let’s get started!

-Online store managers familiar with third party marketplaces like Amazon or eBay, recognize the benefits of using an alternative platform to expand online business.
+Webshop managers familiar with third party marketplaces like Amazon or eBay, recognize the benefits of using an alternative platform to expand online business.
 Listing products across multiple platforms increases brand exposure.
-It allows online stores to target a broader set of customers while improving their overall advertising efficiency.
+It allows webshop to target a broader set of customers while improving their overall advertising efficiency.

 Unlike traditional online marketplaces, Facebook Shops is directly connected to a social media platform.
 Customers can engage with the brands and interact with other customers.
 Here is a look at some of the advantages that Facebook Shops has over other online marketplaces:

 Facebook Shops pages are content driven.
 This means that a business does not necessarily have to purchase ads to get exposure.
 Webshop owners can take advantage of this by creating valuable content that will generate sales.
 Facebook Shops offers powerful features which allow content creators to tag products directly to a post or story.

 Customers who come across a post now have the option to purchase a featured product directly from their feed.
 The clever design takes advantage of a concept known as native advertising.
 Native advertising is a type of ad that matches and adapts to the media.
 Facebook Shops’ tagged product posts act as advertising for your brand but look like regular content.